bairblog/bairblog.github.io/_posts/2017-08-02-minibatch-metropolis-hastings.md

 Metropolis-Hastings uses a simpler *proposal distribution* $q(\theta' | \theta)$ to generate samples.
 Here, $\theta$ represents our *current* sample in the chain, and $\theta'$ represents the proposed sample.
-For simple cases, it's common to use a Gaussian proposal centered at $q$.
+For simple cases, it's common to use a Gaussian proposal centered at $\theta$.

 If we were to just use a Gaussian to generate samples in our chain, there's no way we could approximate our target $p$, since the samples would form a random